fmh7pv/DS-4002/Case Study/README.md

 | bookID | A unique number used to identify each book.|
 | reviewID | A unique number used to identify each review.|

-The goal is to get the dataset to look like this, the data walk through will be assist you in getting to this finalized data set.
+The goal is to get the dataset to look like this, the data walk through will assist you in getting to this finalized data set.

 | Variable | Definition |
 | ------- | --- |